 \subsubsection{Encoding of AQC into the QCGD formalism}

 A gate operator can be encoded on local unitary rewritings, and multi-sector gates are implemented by connecting its sectors to a central common vertex, via a certain port $g$.

-A minor difficulty is that in an AQC, a sector may suddenly target seemingly far-away sector, whereas in a QCGD, vertices may only connect to closeby vertices.
-However, when an AQC does this, it is because the far-away sector's address is a stored address.
+A minor difficulty is that in an AQC, a sector may suddenly target seemingly faraway sector, whereas in a QCGD, vertices may only connect to closeby vertices.
+However, when an AQC does this, it is because the faraway sector's address is a stored address.
 Therefore, we must encode stored address spaces as QCGD edges.

 For clarity purposes, the translation presented here has $3n+1$ ports and $n+m$ vertices for an AQC with $n$ sectors and $m$ gates, but smaller, less trivial encodings are possible.